DevExpress-Examples/xaf-how-to-use-tree-list-editors-to-display-list-views/Readme.md

     * The [Category](./CS/EFCore/UseTreeListEF/UseTreeListEF.Module/BusinessObjects/Category.cs) class.
     * The `Category` class' descendants: [ProjectGroup](./CS/EFCore/UseTreeListEF/UseTreeListEF.Module/BusinessObjects/ProjectGroup.cs), [Project](./CS/EFCore/UseTreeListEF/UseTreeListEF.Module/BusinessObjects/Project.cs), and [ProjectArea](./CS/EFCore/UseTreeListEF/UseTreeListEF.Module/BusinessObjects/ProjectArea.cs)

     For details, refer to the following help topics: [TreeList Editors Module](https://docs.devexpress.com/eXpressAppFramework/112836/application-shell-and-base-infrastructure/tree-list-editors/tree-list-editors-module-overview) and [Display a Tree List using the ITreeNode interface](https://docs.devexpress.com/eXpressAppFramework/112837/application-shell-and-base-infrastructure/tree-list-editors/display-a-tree-list-using-the-tree-node-interface).
+ **Note:** *WinForms only — In Blazor, `DxTreeListEditor` is automatically used when ITreeNode is implemented and does not need a seperate module.*

 2. A List View that defines objects of a type that implements the [ICategorizedItem](https://docs.devexpress.com/eXpressAppFramework/DevExpress.Persistent.Base.General.ICategorizedItem) interface.
 This view is displayed by the [CategorizedListEditor](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.TreeListEditors.Win.CategorizedListEditor).
-   **Note:** *WinForms only — this is still not supported in Blazor.*
+   **Note:** *WinForms only — `CategorizedListEditor` is still not supported in Blazor.*

     _Files to review_: